mavimo/phpstan-junit/README.md

 PR's will be merged only if:

  - *phpunit* is :white_check_mark:, you can run it using `vendor/bin/phpunit`
- - *phpstan* is :white_check_mark:, you can run it using `vendor/bin/phpstan analyse --level=7 src/ tests/`
+ - *phpstan* is :white_check_mark:, you can run it using `vendor/bin/phpstan analyse`
  - *phpcs* is :white_check_mark:, you can run it using `vendor/bin/phpcs`
- - *code coverage* will not decrease (or there are good reason to decrease it)
+ - *code coverage* will not decrease (or there are good reason to decrease it), you can check the current coverage using `phpdbg -qrr ./vendor/bin/phpunit --coverage-text`

 If you have any question feel free to open a issue or contact me!